ceazyy/nlp-sql-chat-assistant/README.md

 # Natural Language SQL Query Assistant

-This project is a chatbot-based assistant that enables users to query an SQLite database using natural language.
-It translates user input into SQL queries, executes them, and returns structured results in an easy-to-read format.
+This project is a chatbot-based assistant that allows users to interact with an SQLite database using natural language queries.
+The assistant translates user input into SQL queries, executes them, and returns structured results in an easy-to-read format.

+## How It Works
+1. The user enters a query in plain English.
+2. The chatbot processes the input and matches it with predefined patterns.
+3. If a match is found, the system generates a corresponding SQL query.
+4. The query is executed on the SQLite database.
+5. The assistant retrieves and formats the results before displaying them to the user.
+6. If the query is not recognized, an appropriate error message is returned.

 ## Features
-- Converts plain English queries into SQL statements
+- Converts plain English queries into SQL commands
 - Retrieves employee and department details
-- Supports salary calculations, hiring dates, managerial information, and more
+- Supports queries related to salaries, hiring dates, managers, and more
-- Displays well-structured results with relevant column names
+- Provides structured and readable results
 - Developed using Python, SQLite, and Gradio

 ## Installation and Setup